laurabaldassari/2019-500/data-and-code/rhc_2019/README.md

 This example will be our primary topic of conversation in Class on 2019-03-21.

+## Post-Class Update

+The latest version makes the following changes:

+1. Leave outcomes of initial runs for each match.
+2. Reduce the vertical size of the Love plots a bit.
+3. Set a seed explicitly.
+4. Fix errors in the sensitivity analysis presentation for binary and quantitative outcomes.
+5. Fix error in specifying Match 4 so that now it is looking at "with" replacement.
+6. Fix error in title of Match 5 so it now correctly specifies "without" replacement.

+## Running This Yourself

 To run this yourself, create a new directory for an R studio project, then place the R Markdown code in a subdirectory of that directory called R and also create an (empty) subdirectory called data.
 That should do it.

 The example demonstrates: